TSFitPy-developers/TSFitPy/README.md

   - The reason to copy and paste is so that `git pull` cannot interfer with the default configuration
 - The config file should already be ready for a test run, but here is the reference breakdown if needed
   - [turbospectrum_compiler]:
-    - `compiler` specifies the compiler (intel or gnu).
+    - `compiler` specifies the compiler (ifort, ifx or gnu).
 Location of turbospectrum is expected at `TSFitPy/turbospectrum/`
   - [MainPaths]
     - Next few lines specify the paths.
 Default paths are relative to the `TSFitPy/scripts/TSFitPy.py`, but it is possible to change paths if you want to keep your data in a separate folder (e.g. it can be useful if sharing data on a cluster)
   - [FittingParameters]